liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

 in the constructor by the `getLong` and `getString` methods.
 To see how the `Guestbook` parameters are defined in the portlet, see the [Liferay MVC learning path article on Service Builder](/learning-paths/-/knowledge_base/6-2/using-service-builder-to-generate-a-persistence-fr).
 For now, the only parameters you really need in this class are `guestbookId` and `name`.
 However, you'll need the rest later in this learning path.
 It's simpler to add support for all of them now.

+You should also note the `toString` method in this class.
+By returning a guestbook's name, it's very simple, but very important.
+To render objects in the drawer, Android calls `toString` on them.
+If `toString` isn't defined for the objects, then strings with each object's full package path and internal ID are shown.
+In other words, illegible text is displayed.
+By defining `toString` to return the name of each `GuestbookModel`, you're telling Android to show each guestbook's name in the drawer.

 Next, you'll add the basic infrastructure for requesting guestbooks from the portlet.

 ## Creating a Callback Class